 We set up an administrative “database owner” (DBO) account to upload datasets to the ArcGIS geodatabase.
 We created a separate read-only account (“EEPreader”) for consuming the data.
 The datasets are accessed by creating an ArcGIS Database Connection to NS-GIS2.WIN.DUKE.EDU, supplying EEPreader and the password, and setting the database to NLCD.
 For security purposes, however, the NS-GIS2 server can only be accessed within the Duke University firewall.

-The complete list of NLCD data imported into the ArcGIS geodatabase is listed in Figure 2.
+The complete list of NLCD data imported into the ArcGIS geodatabase is listed in Table 7.

 IV.
 ESRI Landscape Layers